Police continue search for missing six-year-old Quebec boy subject of Amber Alert - Red Deer Advocate

 Louka Fredette went missing at about 5:35 p.m.
 Thursday and police believe he is with Ugo Fredette, 41.

+Spokeswoman Martine Asselin says the father was spotted at a motel in Rouyn-Noranda on Thursday night and was then seen today in Maniwaki, about 400 kilometres to the south.

+Police do not know if the boy was with his father in either location.

-Forensic teams inspected a white Ford F250 pickup truck but there was no sign of either father or son where the vehicle was abandoned in Lachute, northwest of Montreal.
+Forensic teams initially inspected a white Ford F250 pickup truck that was abandoned in Lachute, northwest of Montreal.
+Police then found an abandoned grey Jeep Cherokee they believe Fredette had been driving.

-Police spokeswoman Ann Mathieu said the Amber Alert was still in effect and urged citizens across the province to remain vigilant in the event the pair boarded another vehicle.

-“Because these people are on the move and we don’t know how they’re getting around, we’re asking everyone to keep their eyes open,” Mathieu said.

-Provincial police confirmed that a woman found dead in a home in Saint-Eustache was the boy’s mother.

-They said Veronique Barbe, 41, was married to Fredette and that she had four children.
+Authorities have confirmed that a woman found dead in a home in Saint-Eustache was the boy’s mother.
+They say Veronique Barbe was married to Fredette and had four children, including three before her relationship with Fredette.

 A sign for a home daycare she operated was prominently displayed as forensic teams milled about in front of the residence.

-Police said Fredette and his son were captured on a surveillance camera at a Walmart in Saint-Eustache at about 7 p.m.
-Thursday.

-Ugo Fredette, meanwhile, worked on a documentary about Cedrika Provencher, who was nine years old when she disappeared from her home in Trois-Rivieres 10 years ago.
+Ugo Fredette worked on a documentary about Cedrika Provencher, who was nine years old when she disappeared from her home in Trois-Rivieres 10 years ago.
 Her remains were found in a wooded area in December 2015.

 Her grandfather, Henri Provencher, who runs the Cedrika Provencher Foundation, posted an appeal on Facebook urging Fredette to turn over his son to police.